HirokiNakahara/GUINNESS/README.md

-# GUINNESS: A GUI based binarized Neural NEtwork SyntheSizer toward an FPGA
+# GUINNESS: A GUI based binarized Neural NEtwork SyntheSizer toward an FPGA (Trial version)

 This GUI based framework includes both a training on a GPU, and a bitstream generation for an FPGA using the Xilinx Inc. SDSoC.
 This tool uses the Chainer deep learning framework to train a binarized CNN.
 Also, it uses optimization techniques for an FPGA implementation.
 Details are shown in following papers:

 [Nakahara IPDPSW2017] H. Yonekawa and H. Nakahara, "On-Chip Memory Based Binarized Convolutional Deep Neural Network Applying Batch Normalization Free Technique on an FPGA," IPDPS Workshops, 2017, pp. 98-105.
-[Nakahara FPL2017] H. Nakahara et al., "A Fully Connected Layer Elimination for a Binarized Convolutional Neural Network on an FPGA", FPL, 2017, (to appear).
+[Nakahara FPL2017] H. Nakahara et al., "A Fully Connected Layer Elimination for a Binarized Convolutional Neural Network on an FPGA", FPL, 2017, pp. 1-4.
+[Nakahara FPL2017 Demo] H. Nakahara et al., "A demonstration of the GUINNESS: A GUI based neural NEtwork SyntheSizer for an FPGA", FPL, 2017, page 1.

 ### 1. Requirements:

-Ubuntu 14.04 or 16.04
+Ubuntu 16.04 LTS (14.04 LTS is also supported)
-Python 2.7.6+
+Python 3.5.1
-CUDA 8.0 (+GPU), not neessary to install a cuDNN library
+(Note that, my recommendation is to install by Anaconda 4.1.0 (64-it)+Pyenv, for Japanese Only, I prepared the Python 3.5 by following http://blog.algolab.jp/post/2016/08/21/pyenv-anaconda-ubuntu/) CUDA 8.0 (+GPU)
+(Note that, CUDA 9.0 is also supported)
-Chainer 1.23.0 or 1.24.0
+Chainer 1.24.0 + CuPy 2.0

-SDSoC 2016.4 (or 2017.1)
-FPGA board: Xilinx ZC702, ZCU102, Digilent Zedboard, Zybo
+Xilinx Inc. SDSoC 2017.2 (2016.4 is also supported for the low-end FPGAs only) FPGA board: Xilinx ZC702, ZC706, ZCU102, Digilent Zedboard, Zybo
-(In the near future, I will support the PYNQ board)
+(Soon, I will support Intel's FPGAs!, and the PYNQ board)

-PyQt4, matplotlib, python-opencv2, numpy, scipy,
+PyQt4, matplotlib, OpenCV3, numpy, scipy,
+(Above libraries are installed by the Anaconda, however, you must individually install the OpenCV by "conda install -y -c menpo opencv3")

 ### 2. Setup Libraries